-- Encourage respect for other people
+- Encourage respect for other people.

 - Encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

-Students at The Neale-Wade Academy are able to
+Students at Neale-Wade are able to:

-- Understand and explain how citizens can influence decision-making through the democratic process;
+- Understand and explain how citizens can influence decision-making through the democratic process.

 - Appreciate that living under the rule of law protects individual citizens and is essential for their wellbeing and safety.